Lily Tomlin: 1975–1989: Film stardom and acclaim

-Return to television
+1990–2009: Continued work and The West Wing

+Tomlin also played chain-smoking waitress Doreen Piggott in Altman's 1993 ensemble film Short Cuts, based on stories by Raymond Carver.
 Tomlin voiced Ms. Valerie Frizzle on the animated television series The Magic School Bus from 1994 to 1997.
 Also, in the 1990s, Tomlin appeared on the popular sitcom Murphy Brown as the title character's boss.
-In 1995 she appeared on an episode of "Homicide" as a murder suspect being transported to Baltimore.
+In 1995 she appeared on an episode of Homicide: Life on the Street as a murder suspect being transported to Baltimore.
 She also guest starred on The X-Files in 1998, in episode 6 ("How The Ghosts Stole Christmas") of season 6 as a ghost haunting an old mansion.
 In 2005 and 2006, she had a recurring role as Will Truman's boss Margot on Will & Grace.
 She appeared on the dramatic series The West Wing for four years (2002–2006) in the recurring role of presidential secretary Deborah Fiderer.
+Tomlin performed in two films by director David O. Russell; she appeared as a peacenik Raku artist in Flirting with Disaster and later as an existential detective in I Heart Huckabees.
+In March 2007, two videos were leaked onto YouTube portraying on-set arguments between Russell and Tomlin, in which among other things he called her sexist names.
+When the Miami New Times asked Tomlin about the videos, she responded, "I love David.
+There was a lot of pressure in making the movie—even the way it came out you could see it was a very free-associative, crazy movie, and David was under a tremendous amount of pressure.
+And he's a very free-form kind of guy anyway."